jplag/JPlag/endtoend-testing/README.md

 New test data can be obtained in multiple ways.

-Ideally real world data is used.
-To use gold standard tests real world data needs to contain information about which submission pairs are plagiarism and which aren't.
+Ideally, real-world data is used.
+To use gold standard tests, real-world data needs to contain information about which submission pairs are plagiarism and which aren't.

-Alternatively test data can be generated using various methods.
+Alternatively, test data can be generated using various methods.
 One such method is explained below.

 The test data should be placed under [data](src/test/resources/data).
 It can either be added as a directory containing submissions or as a zip file.